tq-systems/meta-tq/doc/README.TQMa8Xx.md

-# TQMa8Xx
+# TQMa8Xx / TQMa8Xx4

-This README contains some useful information for TQMa8Xx on MBa8Xx
+This README contains some useful information for TQMa8Xx and TQMa8Xx4 on MBa8Xx

 ## Versions